notrabs/RRCG/README.md

     // Start new circuit graphs at the receiver var data = onInputEvent.Receiver();

-    // Send Events using the sender
+    // Send Events using one of the sender functions onInputEvent.SendLocal(123);
-    onInputEvent.Sender(123);
 }
 ```